Creighton Mine: Seismic events

 A study on the seismicity due to work at the Creigton Mine has revealed that it is the minor, not the major, shear zones within the mine which account for the majority of the fault-slip seismicity.
 However, the major shear zones "influence the flow of stress" of the bedrock surrounding the excavation.

 The rate of seismicity at the mine has been directly correlated with the amount of excavation occurring at the mine.
 Seismically quiet periods at the mine have been identified during labour-interruption periods in 2003, 2009–2010, and 2012.
 The seismicity rate of the mine is also affected by the geologic structures which are actively being excavated.
 One of the most seismically active structures of the mine, a footwall extension near the Plum shear zone of the 400 orebody, was actively being mined between 2001 and 2003.
-During this time, there was also a marked and correlated increase in seismic activity during this time.
+During this time, there was a marked and correlated increase in seismic activity.